LinoMeister/seminar-cggp-alpha-wrap-2/README.md

     - Currently we just use edge length for minimum Delaunay ball radius
     - Improved with case distinction
         - Still need to verify this, why would it be sufficient for the circumradius of the outer cell to be $\geq \alpha$?
+    - Implemented both variants, has little to no difference.
+In one observation, the modified version needed 2 iterations less.
+But result looks the same.

 - Labeling of faces after insertion
-    - Check if we can already mark some as `ourside`
+    - Check if we can already mark some as `outside`

-### Surface Extraction
-- Extract the surface that separates inside from outside